lidangzzz/TheHedgehog/README.md

 # hedgehog
 **hedgehog** is a TypeScript library for matrix computation, linear algebra and machine learning.
 It contains some great features such as:

-* GPU Acceleration on some of algorithms using GPU.js and WebGL;
+* GPU Acceleration on some of algorithms with GPU.js by WebGL;

 * Operator overloading using bable plugins;